weaveworks-guides/weave-net-legacy/weave-scope-cloud-service/README.md

 sidebarweight: 51
 ---

-Weave Scope automatically detects and monitors every host, container and process in your infrastructure, builds a map showing their inter-communications and then presents an up-to-date view of your infrastructure in a web interface.
+Weave Scope automatically detects and monitors every host, container and process in your infrastructure, builds a map showing their inter-communications and then presents an up-to-date view in a web interface.
 You can visualize, monitor and control your distributed applications and troubleshoot bottlenecks, memory leaks or any other issues.
 It does this without requiring changes to your code or configuration, and without having to make declarations about your infrastructure that become out-of-date and stale.

-While Weave Scope works with Docker and the Weave network, neither is required.
 Weave Scope can be deployed to any infrastructure, and works well in all cloud and bare-metal environments.

-If you haven't already signed up for the cloud service, see [scope.weave.works](http://scope.weave.works) for instructions on getting started.
+The [Weave Scope cloud service](http://scope.weave.works) centrally manages and shares access to your Weave Scope user interface.
+With the cloud service, you run Weave Scope probes locally across your machines and then monitor the infrastructure from the Weaveworks website where the Weave Scope app feed is hosted.

-You can also run Weave Scope as a stand-alone service, where Weave Scope is run locally to gain insight into your infrastructure.
+You can also launch Weave Scope as a stand-alone service, and run Weave Scope locally in your own environment.
 See, ["Using Weave Scope Standalone to Visualize and Monitor Docker Containers"](/guides/weave-scope/weave-scope-alone.html) for more information and an example on how to use it.

+##Signing Up With Weave Scope Cloud Service

+To register with Weave Scope cloud service, go to [scope.weave.works](http://scope.weave.works),  enter your email address and wait to receive a cloud service token.

 ##Running Weave Scope in Cloud Service Mode

-Once you've received a service-token id, use it to launch a Weave Scope probe on every machine that you want to monitor:
+Once you've received a cloud service token, use it to launch a Weave Scope probe onto every machine that you want to monitor:

 ~~~bash
 +sudo wget -O /usr/local/bin/scope \